GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Tips

 - The pipeline that we've used in the previous challenge contains a task to prepare the data using BigQuery, have a look at that for inspiration.
-- Make sure that the input table has the exact same number of input columns as required by the model (for training extra data is needed which is not an input for the model at inferencing time).
+- Make sure that the input table has the exact same number of input columns as required by the model.
+Remember, for training extra data is needed which is not an input for the model at inferencing time ;)

 ### Learning Resources
 - Creating BigQuery [datasets](https://cloud.google.com/bigquery/docs/datasets)